11 Unforgettable Day Trips From Florence

 Winery

 The Tuscan region is known for producing some of the finest wines in the world.
 And a drive through the Chianti wine region affords wonderful views of the area’s bountiful foliage, lush greenery and rolling vineyards.
-This five-hour scenic tour captures the boundless beauty of Tuscany and includes a tour of the Monteriggioni fortress.
+Take a scenic tour capturing the boundless beauty of Tuscany and the Monteriggioni fortress.
 The town was mentioned in Dante’s Divine Comedy, and the ancient walls have been meticulously maintained over the years.
-The trip ends with a visit to a charming Chianti wine estate, where you can sample some wine, salami and bruschetta.
+Ends you trip a visit to a charming Chianti wine estate, where you can sample some wine, salami and bruschetta.

 Winery